 All humans inherit half of their genome from their biological mother (22 autosomal chromosomes plus one sex chromosome) and the other half from their biological father (22 autosomal chromosomes plus one sex chromosome).
 Thus, there are two copies (or two alleles) of each gene in our genome.
 Short tandem repeats (STRs) are repeated segments of DNA that are typically 2-6 base pairs in length.
 These STRs are scattered throughout our genome.
 At each of the tested genetic sites, one STR allele comes from the mother and the other STR allele comes from the father.
 The number of repeats of each STR at each genetic site varies within the human populations, and this variability in the number of repeats makes STR DNA testing extremely valuable as a human DNA identification tool.

-A few of the possible STR alleles present at the genetic site called CSF1PO, located at position 5q33.3-34 on chromosome 5, are depicted in an example at the right.
+A few of the possible STR alleles present at the genetic site called CSF1PO, located at position 5q33.3-34 on chromosome 5, are depicted in the example above.
 The repeating nucleotide sequence is "AGAT".
 It is the number of repeats of "AGAT" at CSF1PO that varies from person to person on each inherited chromosome.
 As an example, an individual may receive a "7" repeat segment from their biological mother and an "11" from their biological father, so at CSF1PO, this person's STR DNA profile is "7,11".
-A full sample electropherogram is also shown at the right.